igalic/blag/contents/articles/equality/index.md

 i'm starting to fear the only way we know how to radically change is to erase the past, and that would be profoundly dangerous.

-even more dangerous than forget the (often recent) past, and *regress* into "good old" patterns.
+even more dangerous than forgetting the (often recent) past, and *regress* into "good old" patterns.